 Associate Professor of English

 Professor Nurmi's research examines the intersections of literature and environmental science in nineteenth-century America, particularly how developments in life and earth sciences altered the trajectory of U.S. literary history.
-He recently co-edited the anthology Melville among the Philosophers (2017), featuring an afterword by Cornel West, and his first book, Magnificent Decay: Melville and Ecology, is forthcoming from the University of Virginia Press in 2020.
+He recently co-edited the anthology Melville among the Philosophers (2017), featuring an afterword by Cornel West, and his first book, Magnificent Decay: Melville and Ecology, was published by the University of Virginia Press in 2020.

 Office: LA 425